Mutharaiyar dynasty: The northern branch

 In the northern dominions, the Kalamalla inscription (575 AD) that is considered as the first stone record in Telugu refers to the donor as Chola Maharaja Dhananjaya Erikal Muthuraju.
 Muthuraju is but a variant of Muthuraja and Mutharaiyar.
-Erikal is the region identified with the Nidugal area in Tumkur district.
+Erikal is the region identified with the Kamalapuram area in Kadapa district.
 Dhananjaya's father was Nandivarman Chola who was a descendant of Karikala Chola.
 Dhananjaya's son was the more illustrious Mahendravikrama referred in records as the Chola Maharaja while his grandson was Erikal Muthuraju Punyakumara the donor of the Malepadu plates, the records that describe the raising of the banks of the Kaveri by Karikala.
 Erikal Muthuraju Dhananjaya had two brothers namely Sundarananda and Simhavishnu.
-The ninth century chief (about 850AD) Adhiraja Srikantha who is described as an independent sovereign and as the lord of Mylapore (Mylaikkon) was a descendant of Sundarananda.
+The ninth century chief Choladhiraja Srikantha who is described as an independent sovereign and as the lord of Mylapore (Mylaikkon) was a descendant of Sundarananda.
 It is of interest to note that in the Anbil plates of Sundara Chola, chief Srikantha is mentioned as the immediate predecessor of Vijayalaya Chola, the founder of Imperial Chola line.
 However the plates do not mention the relationship between Vijayalaya Chola and Srikantha.

 During the reign of Rajaraja Chola III around 1243 AD, there was an officer called Mallan Sivan alias Brahmadaraya Mutharaiyan, referred to as pillai (son).
 He was the holder of the royal fief (arasukuru) and the governor of Urattur-nadu.

-The relation, if any between the Thanjavur branch and Erikal Mutturaju Chola branch is not clear.
+The relation, if any, between the Thanjavur branch and Erikal Mutturaju Chola branch is not clear.